 We all know how important it is to reduce, reuse, and recycle!
 While you might not think it, wedding rings are often made out of repurposed materials.
 There is currently a great abundance of sterling silver on the market, which makes repurposed silver wedding rings particularly easy to find.
 Repurposed gold and platinum rings are also offered by many jewelers.

 Of course, there's always the option of choosing an antique wedding ring.
 From personal sales to antique dealers and estate sales, there are a lot of beautiful vintage rings out there that are just waiting for a new lease on life.
-Just make sure your fiancée is onboard with the whole idea; you don't want to get in trouble for offering a "used" ring!
+Just make sure your spouse-to-be is on board with the whole idea; you don't want to get in trouble for offering a "used" ring!

 Organic and Eco-Friendly Materials